-Where the best estimate for a class of non-fixed income assets is based on reliable historical data, the margin for adverse deviations in the assumption of non-fixed income capital gains would be 20% of the best estimate plus an assumption that those assets change in value at the time when the change is most adverse.
+- .16 Where the best estimate for a class of non-fixed income assets is based on reliable historical data, the margin for adverse deviations in the assumption of non-fixed income capital gains would be 20% of the best estimate plus an assumption that those assets change in value at the time when the change is most adverse.
 That time would be determined by testing, but usually would be the time when their book value is largest.
-The assumed change as a percentage of market value of a diversified portfolio of North American common shares would be 30%, and of any other portfolio would be in the range of 20% to 50% depending on the volatility relative to a diversified portfolio of North American common shares.
+The assumed change as a percentage of market value - Of a diversified portfolio of North American common shares would be 30%; and - Of any other portfolio would be in the range of 20% to 50% depending on the volatility relative to a diversified portfolio of North American common shares. - .17 Where the best estimate for a class of non-fixed income assets is based on reliable historical data, the low and high margins for adverse deviations in the assumptions of income on the class (for example, common share dividends and real estate rental income) would be respectively 5% and 20%.
+Furthermore, if the ratio of income (other than that fixed by agreement) to asset value increases following the assumed change in asset value described in paragraph 2340.16, the margin for adverse deviations in the assumption for income would be adjusted so the ratio five years after the assumed change in asset value is not higher than the ratio immediately before the assumed change in asset value. - .18 Where reliable historical information is not available for a non-fixed income class of assets, the actuary would select a best estimate investment return assumption and margins for adverse deviations such that the assumed return in excess of risk-free interest rates, net of margins, would not exceed the assumed return in excess of risk-free interest rates, net of margins, for a similar asset class for which reliable historical information is available in the same jurisdiction, or in Canada if there is no relevant reliable historical information in the same jurisdiction. - .19 Whether the assumed change is a gain or loss would depend on its effect on benefits to policy owners.
+A capital loss may reduce insurance contract liabilities as a result of that effect.

-- ^{13.01} Where the best estimate for a class of non-fixed income assets is based on reliable historical data, the low and high margins for adverse deviations in the assumptions of income on the class (for example; common share dividends and real estate rental income) would be respectively 5% and 20%.
-Furthermore, if the ratio of income (other than that fixed by agreement) to asset value increases following the assumed change in asset value described in paragraph 2340.13, the margin for adverse deviations in the assumption for income would be adjusted so the ratio five years after the assumed change in asset value is not higher than the ratio immediately before the assumed change in asset value. - .13.1 Where reliable historical information is not available for a non-fixed income class of assets, the actuary would select a best estimate investment return assumption and margins for adverse deviations such that the assumed return in excess of risk-free interest rates, net of margins, would not exceed the assumed return in excess of risk-free interest rates, net of margins, for a similar asset class for which reliable historical information is available in the same jurisdiction, or in Canada if there is no relevant reliable historical information in the same jurisdiction. - Whether the assumed change is a gain or loss would depend on its effect on benefits to policy owners.
-A capital loss may reduce insurance contract liabilities as a result of that effect. - .14.1 If non-fixed income assets are used to support liability cash flows that are not substantially linked to returns on non-fixed income assets, the actuary would include an additional provision for adverse deviations by modifying the assumed investment strategy in the scenario adopted prior to considering this provision for adverse deviations, if needed, so that the amount of non-fixed income assets supporting such liability cash flows at the balance sheet date and at each duration in the projection does not exceed the amount required to support 20% of cash outflows for the first 20 years and 75% thereafter, where cash outflows are the greater of the annual liability cash flows and zero in each forecast period.
+If non-fixed income assets are used to support liability cash flows that are not substantially linked to returns on non-fixed income assets, the actuary would include an additional provision for adverse deviations by modifying the assumed investment strategy in the scenario adopted, if needed, so that the amount of non-fixed income assets supporting such liability cash flows at the calculation date and at each duration in the projection does not exceed the amount required to support 20% of cash outflows for the first 20 years and 75% thereafter, where cash outflows are the greater of the annual liability cash flows and zero in each forecast period.
+The actuary would not consider this additional provision when selecting the scenario used to establish the insurance contract liabilities.
 This modification of the assumed investment strategy would be applied at each duration independently.